 3. Semi-submarine tour

 Looking for a fun and unique experience in Seychelles?
 Try a semi-submarine tour!
-This activity is a great addition to your Seychelles family holiday and offers a glimpse of the colourful marine life through the clear bottom of the boat while enjoying the stunning landscapes and fresh air on the upper deck.
+This activity is the perfect addition to your Seychelles family vacation and offers a glimpse of the colorful marine life through the clear bottom of the boat while enjoying the stunning landscapes and fresh air on the upper deck.

 A semi-submarine tour provides a hassle-free and dry option for exploring the rich biodiversity of the surrounding waters.
 With over 1,000 fish species, 300 coral species, and several turtle species, you won't want to miss out on this opportunity to witness the underwater wonders.

 Insider tip:"The Semi-Sub operates in two locations - Eden Island during the North-West monsoon and Beau Vallon during the South-East monsoon.
 With a maximum capacity of 12 passengers, the Semi-Sub operates every day of the week except for Mondays."

 Another unique thing to do in the Seychelles is to take a Creole cooking class.
 Seychellois cuisine is a unique blend of African, French, and Indian influences.
 You can learn how to make classic dishes like fish curry, octopus salad, and coconut chutney.

 Not only will you get to taste the delicious flavors of Seychellois cuisine, but you'll also get to bring home some new cooking skills to impress your friends and family with!